QubesOS/qubes-doc/external/privacy-guides/anonymizing-your-mac-address.md

 ## Randomize your hostname

 DHCP requests also leak your hostname to your LAN.
-Since your hostname is usually `sys-net`, other network users can easily spot that you're using Qubes OS.
+Since your hostname is usually `sys-net`, other network users can easily spot that you're using PedOS.

 Unfortunately `NetworkManager` currently doesn't provide an option to disable that leak globally ([Gnome Bug 768076](https://bugzilla.gnome.org/show_bug.cgi?id=768076)).